Tricky word reading and Spelling list

 -Describing the properties of 2D and 3D shapes.

-This half term our topic is Africa.
+This half term our topic is Transport.
 The children's creative task is to create something in association with our topic to bring in and share.
 A few suggestions might be:

--Information book, leaflet or poster with facts about Africa.
+-Information book, leaflet or poster with facts about different types of transport.